 Glass and bottles are a large component of waste due to their weight and density consisting of bottles, broken glassware, light bulbs and other items.
 The glass bottle use is not much declining due to rising consumers, high consumption and introduction of a variety of soft drinks and juices.
-Glass recycling is at a minimum in the Middle East due to lack of segregation, awareness and economical reasons.
+Glass recycling is at a minimum in many countries due to lack of segregation, awareness and economic reasons.
 Management of glass bottles is a major challenge as it takes millions of years to degrade glass naturally.

 Glass bottles and jars are 100% recyclable and can be recycled endlessly without any loss in purity or quality.
 Over a ton of natural resources are saved for every ton of glass recycled.
 Energy costs are reduced 2-3% for every 10% cullet used in the manufacturing process.
 Glass that is crushed and ready to be remelted is called cullet.
 One ton of carbon dioxide is reduced for every six tons of recycled container glass used in the manufacturing process.